alexmolas/alexmolas.github.io/_posts/2023-06-07-dca-is-suboptimal.md

 ![length-vs-difference](/docs/dca-is-suboptimal/dca-vs-ls-2-nikkei.svg){: width="500" height="500"}

 Here LS was better than DCA on 69% of the cases, and it yield 16% more returns.
-The results point to LS as the winning strategy, however the difference is not as sharp as before.

 ## Dax